What is Pupil Premium?

 - After school homework support with evening meal.

-Progress 8 Scores for all Year 11 students was +0.84.
-Pupils on pupil premium attained a Progress 8 score of +0.61, indicating a small progress 8 gap.
+Progress 8 Scores for all Year 11 students was +0.46.
+Pupils on pupil premium attained a Progress 8 score of +0.05, indicating the progress 8 gap needs to be reduced further.
+In Ebacc subjects’ students on pupil premium achieved Progress 8 score of +0.3.

 - Morning paired reading.